New Mexico congressional election tests Democrats' dominance - WTMJ

 “Everything is on the line, from the well-being of our communities to the majority in the House and our ability to carry out the president’s agenda,” Stanbury told The Associated Press on Tuesday.

 GOP state Sen. Mark Moores’ campaign to flip the seat held by Democrats since 2009 has highlighted concerns about crime in Albuquerque and has painted his Democratic opponent as a progressive with a radical agenda to defund traditional police agencies.
-In the final days of campaigning, Moores highlighted his support for gun rights and outrage over Albuquerque’s 50th homicide of the year.
+In the final hours of campaigning, Moores highlighted his support for gun rights and outrage over crime rates in Albuquerque and the city’s 50th homicide of the year.

+“That’s the issue that people are really concerned about, especially families and mothers,” Moores said.
+“I’ve stood for providing training and support for our law enforcement officers because they need our support, they don’t need to be vilified.”

 Responding to Moores regarding public safety, Stansbury says she has corralled tax dollars for police initiatives as a legislator, but also believes policing reforms are needed to address systematic racism in the U.S.